The H.E.S.S. transients follow-up system: The DAQ ToO system

 \subsection{Dynamic Scheduling}

 The DAQ system is responsible for the dynamic scheduling (see Fig.~\ref{fig:daq_functional_view}) of ToO observations during the night, in response to a follow-up candidate alert received from the ToO alert system.
-Depending on the type of the incoming follow-up candidate and the status of the ongoing observations, different reaction schemes are invoked.
+When the automated reaction of the system is active, different reaction schemes are invoked depending on the type of the incoming follow-up candidate and the status of the ongoing observations.
 If the incoming follow-up candidate can be observed immediately (\textit{prompt} mode) and has a higher priority than the ongoing observations, a fully automatic execution of the ToO observations is initiated.
-The type of the prompt alert leads either to an updated observation schedule for the night, including the ToO observations with new observation parameters, or to an update of the observation parameters (target position, duration) of already ongoing observations without interrupting their execution: \begin{itemize} \item if the new ToO target is outside the field of view of the currently ongoing observations, then a new schedule including the ToO observations is prepared, the ongoing observations are stopped and dedicated ToO observations started (updated schedule), \item if the new ToO target is located inside the current field of view, the duration of the ongoing observations is prolonged without restarting the observations (updated observation parameters), \item if the incoming alert is an update of a previously received alert with an updated ToO target position, the telescope pointing position is updated without restarting the observations (updated observation parameters). \end{itemize} In all other cases, the follow-up to the alert is delayed and involves the operators to schedule the observations (\textit{afterglow} mode).
+The type of the prompt alert leads either to the insertion of observations for the new ToO target into the schedule for the night, or to an update of the target position or duration of already ongoing observations without interrupting their execution: \begin{itemize} \item if the new ToO target is located outside a 1.5$^{\circ}$ radius around the current pointing direction, i.e. close to the edge or outside the field of view of the currently ongoing observations, a new schedule including the ToO observations is prepared, the ongoing observations are stopped, and the ToO observations are started, \item if the new ToO target is located within the 1.5$^{\circ}$ radius, thus well within the current field of view, the duration of the ongoing observations is prolonged without restarting the observations, \item if the incoming alert is a position update of a previously received alert that is currently being observed, the telescopes are repointed to the new ToO target position without restarting the observations, only the data acquisition is paused for the duration of the repointing. \end{itemize} In all other cases, the follow-up to the alert is delayed and involves the operators to schedule the observations (\textit{afterglow} mode).
+Once the prompt follow-up is initiated, the DAQ system informs all relevant stakeholders, including the operators via pop-ups, the PIs and experts via E-mail, and the ToO alert system for fast feedback to external facilities.